apache/hbase-operator-tools/hbase-hbck2/README.md

    of what a userspace encoded region name looks like.
 For example:
      $ HBCK2 unassign 1588230740 de00010733901a05f5a2a3a382e27dd4
    Returns the pid(s) of the created UnassignProcedure(s) or -1 if none.
+   If -i or --inputFiles is specified, pass one or more input file names.
+   Each file contains encoded region names, one per line.
+For example:
+     $ HBCK2 unassigns fileName1 -i fileName2
    SEE ALSO, org.apache.hbase.hbck1.OfflineMetaRepair, the offline hbase:meta tool.
 See the HBCK2 README for how to use.
 ```